Tait Hoyem

 -

-Odilia Screen Reader — Significant contributor to a new screen reader for Linux, written in the Rust programming language.
-Using git and collaborating with two other contributors from around the world.
-Using the AT-SPI standard, DBus communication, and we submit upstream library contributions.
+Odilia Screen Reader — Primary contributor to a new screen reader for Linux, written in the Rust programming language.
+Using git to collaborate with other developers from around the world.
+Using the AT-SPI accessibility standard over the DBus communication protocol.
+As part of this project, we also submit upstream library contributions to fix long-standing accessibility bugs.

 -